buchqi/Ai_Powered_Apps_Turing_Titans/README.md

 ## 📌 Notes

-This project is developed as part of the **CS-AI-2025** course at Kutaisi International University.
+This project is developed as part of the **CS-AI-2026** course at Kutaisi International University.

 ---

-## 📄 License

-This project is for educational purposes.